d-krupke/cpsat-primer/README.md

 You also have to specify a lower and an upper bound for integer variables.
 Getting the bounds on the variables tight by running some optimization heuristics beforehand can pay off in my experience: Already a few percent can make a visible impact.
+> Explaination of the term *resolution*: Consider a floating-point number 2.35 that you want to round to the nearest integer using a resolution of 0.5.
+The resolution of 0.5 means that the number will be rounded to the nearest multiple of 0.5.
+In this case, 2.35 will be rounded to 2.5.

 ```python